signal/go-uasparser/README.md

 ## Disclaimer(s)

-This package does its best to similarly implement the logic from the PHP implementation found on [UAS.info](http://user-agent-string.info/download).
+This package does its best to similarly implement the logic from the PHP implementation found on [UAS.info](http://user-agent-string.info/download); except where the documentation states that it didn't want to.
 Should you find glaring mistakes, please do open an issue or a pull request.

+## License

+go-uasparser is released under the MIT license.
+See [MIT LICENSE](https://github.com/signal/go-uasparser/blob/master/MIT-LICENSE).